paritytech/capi-multisig-app/README.md

 For now: discussion.
 Soon: a multisig admin app using CAPI under the hood.

+**Please note:** _This document is a work in progress and may change drastically over the coming days and weeks, please feel free to contribute directly._

 # Multisig

 Multisig (multiple signatories) is a concept of having several entities sign off a transaction made from the account (wallet).
 This may be required for several reasons, such as corporate governance, security, spend tracking/management, contractual obligations, decentralization.